 Another week passed, I wrote five more articles but my salary remained unpaid.
 I decided to send him another email and here was his response.

 After that I sent him details of my bank account and requested him to just transfer that amount there if he’s having difficulty with PayPal.
 I should be getting I guess around 100 US dollars.
 Not much but it feels good to receive a certain amount as a reward for your hard work.

 I wrote two more articles after that.
 I thought he would pay me at least before I fly to South Korea.
 That was wishful thinking.

 Whatever happened to Mr. Codie and his “The Vincent Times” and why he did not pay me for my services remain a mystery to me.

 It was just a small amount of money and I am not running after it but what I really would like to know is why Mr. Codie did what he did and am I the only one victimized by him.

 Another question is “Are there other news sites (and similar organizations) like “The Vincent Times” victimizing writers asking them to write and promising them pay which they would never give?”

 My brief stint as a news writer was indeed frustrating because I thought I was dealing with a decent and honest person.
 I was duped by Codie Vince.
-However, I still consider it an unforgettable experience because during those nights that I had to finish those articles I gained so much experience as a writer and learned more about my capabilities as a person.
+Dealing with him and his news organization is forgettable.
+However, I consider as unforgettable my experience those nights that I had to finish those articles because I gained so much experience as a writer and learned more about my capabilities as a person.
 I may have not received the salary that was promised but the boost it gave to my self-confidence is simply priceless.